CambodiaOfficial Name: Kingdom of Cambodia

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in Cambodia, you may encounter road conditions that differ significantly from those in the United States.
 The information below concerning Cambodia is provided for general reference only and may not be totally accurate in a particular location or circumstance.

 You should not drive at night in Cambodia outside of city limits.
 Road maintenance is sporadic in both urban and rural areas.
 Roads between major areas are adequate; however, roads leading to areas that are more rural are poor.
 During the rainy season, both urban and rural road conditions deteriorate considerably.
 Roadside assistance is non-existent.
 The safety of road travel outside urban areas varies greatly.
 Cambodian drivers routinely ignore traffic laws, and vehicles are poorly maintained.
 Intoxicated drivers are commonplace, particularly during the evening hours, and penalties for DUI offenses vary greatly.
-Banditry occurs even on heavily traveled roads, so all travel should be done in daylight between the hours of 7:00 a.m. and 5.00 p.m.
-There are also frequent bus accidents, including one in 2012 that resulted in the death of two foreign tourists.
+Banditry occurs even on heavily traveled roads, so all travel should be done in daylight between the hours of 7:00 a.m. and 5:00 p.m.
+There are also frequent bus accidents, including one in 2013 when a bus crossed the center line and crashed into a car in which six foreign family members were traveling, killing three and critically injuring three.

 Serious flooding occurs in both Phnom Penh and the rest of Cambodia starting at the end of July or early August and continuing into November.
 The unimproved highways to Prey Veng, Pailin, Stung Treng, and Poipet become more difficult and dangerous during this time of the year, and travel on unpaved or dirt roads is virtually impossible.
 The National Route highways are the only roads that can be traveled with caution during this time of the year.